Tri-state kids 'plunge' into winter fun at Dubuque County day camp

-PEOSTA, Iowa -- A group of children scattered through the woods at Swiss Valley Nature Preserve and Nature Center today to look for branches to add to their shelter.
+PEOSTA, Iowa — A group of children scattered through the woods at Swiss Valley Nature Preserve and Nature Center on Friday to look for branches to add to their shelter.

 “What if this shelter stands up for five years?” said Iver Johnstad, 7.